What to know about leaving your money to a good cause

 You prefer to wait and give ‘from the grave’

-These are charitable gifts left in your will that go into effect upon your death.
-Your estate receives a charitable tax credit that can be used to offset some of the income tax incurred by the deceased.
+These are charitable gifts left in your will and through beneficiary designations that go into effect upon your death.
+Your estate receives a charitable tax receipt and there may be some flexibility in when the associated tax credit can be applied to reduce income tax owing by you or your estate.

 You wish to create a permanent and reliable source of income to your charity